 If image quality becomes low after an image request with sizing above the supported limit, check that the JPEG Encoding Attributes > Quality setting is not empty.
 A typical setting for the Quality field is

 95. You can find the setting on the Image Server Publish page.
-To access the page, see Configuring Dynamic Media Classic.
+To access the page, see Configure Dynamic Media Classic.